+The helm contains the dashboard for information display as well as controls and switches for boat operation.
 The following basic information may not apply to your specific boat.
 This section may not cover all gauges on your boat.

 See the Engine Operator's Manual or equipment manufacturer's supplied information on the use and operation of the unique gauges and instruments.
 Some models may be equipped with a multigauge instrument which integrates the functions of several single gauges.

 Gauges are visual indicators that help you monitor various system and component operation parameters.
 Gauges usually have lights integrated into them for visual clarity when operating at night.
-They are located near the helm area or other main control areas.